Arif-Mohamed/Flow-around-a-rotating-cylinder-using-OpenFOAM/README.md

 ## Introduction

 This repository contains the setup files for numerical simulation project for studying the flow around a rotating cylinder using OpenFOAM.
-The two approaches that will be used to simulate the flow around the rotating cylinder are -
+The two approaches that will be used to simulate the flow around the rotating cylinder are:

 - rotatingWallVelocity Function (Rotating Boundary Conditions {RBC})
 - Multiple Reference Frame (MRF)